 - It is the responsibility of the teacher to inform the student well in advance of test dates.
 Major test dates are to be posted at least one week in advance. - It is the responsibility of the student to know test dates, to prepare for them, and to write the test on the set date. - If a test is missed due to illness, or other legitimate reasons, it is the responsibility of the student to provide a note from his/her parent or guardian to the subject teacher indicating the reason for the absence and preferably the awareness that a test was missed. - There are times when previously approved commitments conflict with scheduled tests i.e. extracurricular activities.
-It is the responsibility of the student to make alternate test date arrangements prior to the test with the subject teacher. - A student will receive a consequence if he/she skips the class on the day the test was administered.
-[Note: the extent of summative assessments is to be determined for this particular year].
+It is the responsibility of the student to make alternate test date arrangements prior to the test with the subject teacher.

+A student will receive a consequence if he/she skips the class on the day the test was administered.